vandit86/artery/README.md

         2) convert from osm poly format to INET format using external tool
         3) add to omnet.ini
         *.physicalEnvironment.config = xmldoc("obstacles.xml") # physical objects are defined in a separate XML file.

 ### use two interfaces (LTE and WLAN)

 extend any scenario with Lte.world as main .ned file with

     *.node[*].middleware.services = xmldoc("services.xml")

+include on services.xml all required services i.e. CAM, DEM , Radar (see below)

 ### Sensor measurments representation (frond RADAR and CamSensor)

-1) use envmod configuration on artery scenario to see example .. add to the services.xml this service :
+1) **use envmod configuration on artery scenario to see example** .. add to the services.xml this service :

     <service type="artery.envmod.service.EnvmodPrinter">
         <listener port="7001" />
     </service>

-this will print on EV_DETAIL log the data from sensors listed on sensors.xml
+**this will print on EV DETAIL log the data from sensors listed on sensors.xml**

+### Add VRU on suimulation